mfkl/mfkl.github.io/_posts/2020-09-01-LibVLC-bindings-users-community-discord.markdown

 With libvlcsharp, we had been using Gitter but due to various bugs and limitations we decided to move to Discord a while ago.
 We are very happy with the change so far.

-We are now around 100 in the LibVLC discord and opening up to LibVLC users and other bindings for **all** programming languages!
+At the time of writing, we are around 100 people in the LibVLC discord and opening up to LibVLC users and other bindings for **all** programming languages!

 ## Why join?